vippsas/vipps-partner/README.md

 Vipps Integration will verify the integration and take contact with you.

+After checklist is approved, you will recieve all necessary information from [partnerbestilling@vipps.no](mailto:partnerbestilling@vipps.no).

 Vipps then adds you to vipps.no, including the signup forms on [portal.vipps.no](https://portal.vipps.no) where the merchants can sign up and select you as their partner.